Vyral/base-template/_posts/2018-10-30-a-look-at-the-many-types-of-hard-surface-flooring.md

 {% include pullquote.html %}

 **&nbsp;3.
-Hardwood.** Hardwood is a very desirable type of flooring—it’s the real deal.&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Scratches and scuffs to the wood end up looking like part of the flooring.
+Hardwood.** Hardwood is a very desirable type of flooring—it’s the real deal.
+Scratches and scuffs to the wood end up looking like part of the flooring.

 **&nbsp;4.
 Laminate.** This has a lot of similarities with hardwood but is about half the price.